wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/its-customization.rst

 ITS Path Planner Plugin Customization
 ----------------------------------------

-The |ros| navigation bring-up application is started using the TurtleBot* 3 Gazebo* simulation, and it receives as input parameter its_nav2_params.yaml.
+The ROS 2 navigation bring-up application is started using the TurtleBot* 3 Gazebo* simulation, and it receives as input parameter its_nav2_params.yaml.

 To use the ITS path planner plugin, the following parameters are added in